outdated banknote 1 pound in Nigeria

 Between 1999 to 2007, new currencies were released.
 Old ones were faced out of circulation.

 The government also released some banknotes like NGN1 and added NGN2 in coins.
-They were in circulation for a certain period of time.
+They were in circulation for a certain period.

-Unfortunately, Nigeria’s high inflation made the coins died a natural death because there are no products NGN1 or NGN2 could buy any longer.
+Unfortunately, Nigeria’s high inflation made the coins die a natural death because there are no products NGN1 or NGN2 could buy any longer.

 Not just that, NGN5 which is the lowest acceptable banknote is also facing the same problem as NGN1.
 Hardly can you find good NGN5 in Nigeria.

-What this means is that the lowest value currency decrease in actual value to a point that they have no value in the face of economic problems.
-The monetary policy of a country could also spark inflation which will definitely affect the value of a currency.
+What this means is that the lowest-value currency decreases in actual value to a point that they have no value in the face of economic problems.
+The monetary policy of a country could also spark inflation which will affect the value of a currency.

 Nigeria isn’t the only country that has issues with inflation.
 South Africa had a similar issue in the past where some coins were faced out because they had no value again.